Principles and Practices of Organization Development (PPOD) Certificate Program

 Email Danielle Pfaff at PPOD@tc.columbia.edu

-The Principles and Practices of Organization Development (PPOD) Certificate Program is a highly engaging learning experience that provides individuals with the core concepts and skills necessary for engaging in organization development efforts, understanding groups and teams, and consulting to organizations.
+The Principles and Practices of Organization Development Program (PPOD) is a highly engaging learning experience that provides participants with core concepts and skills necessary for managing and leading change inside organizations and for consulting to organizations and teams.
+PPOD offers participants the opportunity to learn foundational theory and build applied skills throughout the course of the two weeklong sessions.

 Learning Objectives and Outcomes